gskielian/Angular-Examples/README.md

 ### Web Templating:
-* Populate a webpage from JSON object (for example, from Firebase)
+* Populate a webpage from JSON object
-*
+* Populate a webpage from Firebase (AngularFire)

+### Directives
+Teach your HTML new tricks!

+* Create a chart directive to display a chart with given arguments